jacob6/ENIQA/README.md

 ---

-Change Log for Version 0.1.0
+Change Log for `Version 0.1.0`

-+There were a couple of serious flaws in the former version and now we have fixed them in v0.1.0.
++ There were a couple of serious flaws in the former version and now we have fixed them in `v0.1.0`.

-+The script to test the model on [CLIVE](http://live.ece.utexas.edu/research/ChallengeDB/index.html) is available.
++ The script to test the model on [CLIVE](http://live.ece.utexas.edu/research/ChallengeDB/index.html) is available.

-+Code refactoring to accelerate feature extraction.
++ Code refactoring to accelerate feature extraction.